 Every year, people experiencing homelessness are surveyed and counted by volunteers.
 The figures are sent to the U.S. Department of Housing and Urban Development and local partners use them to monitor population growth.
-According to local partners, there are about 1,800 people unsheltered in Salem, including people staying overnight in shelters, camping in tents, and living in their vehicles.
-Data for the 2021 Point in Time count has not been collected and usually begins in late January as local volunteers, homeless advocate groups, and non – profits partners organize street outreach teams to count Salem's unsheltered.
+According to local partners, there are about 1,300 people unsheltered in the Marion and Polk county regions, including people staying overnight in shelters, camping in tents, and living in their vehicles.
+Data for the 2022 Point in Time count has not been published and begins in late January as local volunteers, homeless advocate groups, and non – profits partners organize street outreach teams to count Salem's unsheltered.
 Read more about the Point in Time Count on the Mid-Willamette Valley Homeless Alliance Webpage.

 How is the City responsible for our community's residents living without shelter?

 Much like the rest of the U.S., Salem is experience rising levels of homelessness.
 The City of Salem strives to create a safe and livable community for all our residents, including people experiencing homelessness.
 There are many reasons a person may find themselves homeless.
 Contributing factors include limited access to mental health support, addiction, loss of wages or employment, and limited affordable housing.
 The City of Salem alone cannot solve homelessness in our community.
 We need to work together to design programs to help prevent homelessness, create more support for those transitioning to permanent housing, develop more affordable housing, and reduce barriers for those trying to get into housing and transitional or emergency shelter.
 Housing and homelessness are one of our City's priorities and part of the Council policy agenda.

 Who else is working on homelessness in our community?